radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-secrets/index.md

 tags: ["Dapr"]
 ---

-This how-to guide will provide an overview of how to:
+This guide will provide an overview of how to:

 - Securely manage secrets in Dapr components using [Dapr secret stores](https://docs.dapr.io/operations/components/setup-secret-store/)